imranpollob/my-website-astro-current/src/content/blog/ai/0-machine-learning-crash-course/index.md

 - AI
 ---

-Welcome to the **ML Experts: Machine Learning Crash Course** — your one-stop guide to understanding how modern machine learning systems work, step by step.

 This series walks you through the **foundations, algorithms, and real-world applications** of machine learning — from simple classifiers to deep neural networks and ranking systems used by search engines and social feeds.